SirDap/tripodvideoninja/_posts/2019-04-10-tips-for-using-rendergarden.markdown

 Since I was running renders on both the MacBook Pro (MBP) as well as the iMac, I was curious how the two would compare in terms of speed and CPU usuage.
 Both compositions (A and B) where seeded to eight segments.

 The following table is sorted by End Time ascending.
-As you can see both the Quad Core iMac i5 and Quad Core MBP i7 MBP have an ideal throughput of roughly 20 frames/minute.
+As you can see both the Quad Core iMac i5 and Quad Core MBP i7 have an ideal throughput of roughly 20 frames/minute.

 | Comp | Seed | Machine | Frames   Start | Frames   End | Num   Frames | Elapsed   Mins | Frames/Min  | End   Time   | Graceful   End |
 | ---- | ---- | ------- | -------------- | ------------ | ------------ | -------------- | ----------- | ------------ | -------------- |